Last updated: October 5, 2020

-Timeline: Submissions will be accepted from November 15, 2019 – January 5, 2020.
-Any submissions sent in after 11:59 PM (EST) on January 5, 2020 will be considered late.
+Timeline: Submissions will be accepted from October 5, 2020 – January 8, 2021.
+Any submissions sent in after 11:59 p.m.
+EST on January 8, 2021 will be considered late.
 Late submissions will not be reviewed.
-The winner and two finalists will be announced spring, 2020.
+The winner and two finalists will be announced spring of 2021.

 Judges: Submissions are reviewed by a selection panel comprised of our guest judge(s), JHR Editorial Board and CHEP steering committee.
 Submissions are judged upon their engagement with the prompt, narrative structure, and attention to language.

-Learn more about For more information about ACAPT's Consortium for Humanities, Ethics & Professionalism (CHEP) here.
+Learn more about ACAPT's Consortium for Humanities, Ethics & Professionalism (CHEP) here.